legendcodermartino1245/ldac-optimization-guide/README.md

 ---

 ## ✅ 🧼 Clean Reset + Override Hijack Strategy

 Use this sequence for a guaranteed clean LDAC handshake and to make Samsung’s override work *for* you, not against you.

----

-## ✅ 🧼 Clean Reset + Override Hijack Strategy

-Use this sequence for a guaranteed clean LDAC handshake and to make Samsung’s override work *for* you, not against you.